tanboonjoon/main/docs/UserGuide.md

 > - Date format is MM-DD-YYYY HHMM (24 hour Format) e.g. `st/ 10-22-2016 1500`
 > 	- The command also supports natural language keywords such as `today 6pm`
 > 	- See the section [On Entering Dates](#On Entering Dates) for more details
-> - If no time is specified, the time will be assumed to be the time right now.
+> - If no start time is specified, the time will be assumed to be the time right now.
 > - If no start date is specified, it is assumed to be today.
-> - If start date/time is specified but end date/time is not specified, the end date/time will be the same day on 2359.
+> - If start datetime is specified but end datetime is not specified, the end datetime will be the same day on 2359.
+> - If start datetime is specified but end date is not specified, the end date will be the same day as the start date on the time provided.
 > - FlexiCommand is available for addCommand, refer to [Command Examples](#command-examples) for examples of usage.
 > - You can recur a Deadline and Event a number of times.
 The number of repetition must be specified using `r/POSITIVE_INTEGER` argument.